jparrill/ztp-the-hard-way/docs/disconnected-ZTP-flow-hub-deployment.md

 This flow is easier but it's fully manual:

 1. We need to get the ISO URL from the InfraEnv CR with this command:

 ```
 oc get infraenv lab-env -o jsonpath={.status.isoDownloadURL}
 ```

 2. Then download and host it in a HTTPD server.
 3. Access to the BMC and try to mount the ISO hosted
-4. Boot the node and wait for it to be self-registered agains the Assisted Service.
+4. Boot the node and wait for it to be self-registered against the Assisted Service.
 5. Now we need to check the AgentClusterInstall to verify that on the `.status.conditions` all the requirements are met.

 ```
 oc get agentclusterinstall -o yaml
 ```

 6. Edit the agent/s registered, changing the `hostname` and approving them.
 7. The deployment will be self triggered.

 ---